TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 - In the notes to the `Benchmark Implementation` from the udacity project, several other algorithms like TRPO, TNPG or D4PG are mentioned to be more stable and to achieve better performance in this project.

 - The use of a prioritized experience replay buffer, in which sampling focus lies on values with high error, could make the agent reach the goal faster.
 Due to the values have high error, there is a lot to learn from this values.
 Also sparse experiences have the chance to be sampled more often.

+- As a K-80 GPU has a load of ~35%, and a V-100 GPU has a load of ~12%, maybe GPU-Usage can be improved by trying to shift more operations to the GPU.
+On the other hand, the models are small and it looks like a K-80 is enough.

 [1] https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal